Women with advanced breast cancer appear before health select committee to plead for drugs

 "Does Pharmac know better than Britain's NHS, than Australia's PBS?
 It just doesn't make sense."

-Asked for comment, Clark acknowledged the courage and determination of the women and their families for advocating on their own behalf and others suffering from advanced breast cancer.
+Asked for comment, Health Minister David Clark acknowledged the courage and determination of the women and their families for advocating on their own behalf and others suffering from advanced breast cancer.

 "I know the health committee will have listened carefully to their stories and I acknowledge its independence, including its freedom to seek any additional information it feels it requires from Pharmac," he said in a statement.